jlamar27/SpotSavvy-backend/readmebackend.md

 ## How to work on this App
 this app let users create their own account.
-Once an account is created the user will be able to look for a restaurant that they like and can leave a review on the restraurant.
+Once an account is created the user will be able to look for a restaurant that they like and can leave a review on the restraurant , bars and shopping locations.
 The user will be able to delete , update the review when needed.

 ## Technologies Used